 An issue arising in recent decades is whether nonprofit hospitals, to be exempt from real property taxation, must provide substantial charitable benefit to their communities.
 In a 2010 case the Illinois Supreme Court held that a hospital should provide a substantial amount of charity care, or help relieve burdens on public bodies in other ways, to qualify for tax exemption.
-But the members of the Court who participated in that case were split on whether courts should try to quantify how much charitable activity is necessary to get a tax exemption, or leave that to the General Assembly.

-In 2012 the General Assembly added to the Property Tax Code a section making a non-profit hospital eligible for property tax exemption if the value of its charitable activities and services at least equals its "estimated property tax liability" (with both numbers to be calculated under standards set out in that section).
-A 2016 Illinois Appellate Court case held the added section unconstitutional because its standard of eligibility for an exemption did not-as this section of the Constitution does-require that the property actually be used for charitable purposes.
-On appeal, the Illinois Supreme Court held that (for complex procedural reasons) the trial court's decision had not yet been appealable to the Appellate Court; the case was returned to the trial court for further proceedings.
+But the members of the Court who participated in that case were split on whether courts should try to quantify how much charitable activity is necessary to get a tax exemption, or leave that to the General Assembly.50 services at least equals its "estimated property tax liability" (with both numbers to be calculated under standards set out in that section).51 A 2016 Illinois Appellate Court case held the added section unconstitutional because its standard of eligibility for an exemption did not-as this section of the Constitution does-require that the property actually be used for charitable purposes.52 On appeal, the Illinois Supreme Court held that (for complex procedural reasons) the trial court's decision had not yet been appealable to the Appellate Court; the case was returned to the trial court for further proceedings.53